fbpx

 In essence, if factors like industry, quality and sustainability of earnings are the same, then the lower the PE Ratio, the better for you as an investor.

-The Price-to-book ratio is a measure of the current stock price of a company against book value per share.
-Book value per share in simple terms is when you pay off all liabilities from existing assets. (assets minus liabilities)
+The other well-known financial ratio is P/B ratio.
+The Price-to-book ratio is a measure of the current stock price of a company against the book value per share (BVPS).
+Book value per share is an amalgamation of assets and liabilities.
+In simple terms is when you pay off all liabilities from existing assets. (assets minus liabilities)

 Assets – cash in the bank, investments made by the company, etc;